sasikaadesh/sportsvenuebookingapp/ADMIN-SETUP.md

 # Admin Setup Guide

-This guide explains how to set up admin access for your Sports Venue Booking App.
+This guide explains how to set up admin access for your SportsVenueBookings App.

 ## 1. Database Setup